developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ## ApplicationCache

 ### ApplicationCacheEnabled
 **Applies only to Android devices running KitKat and higher**.
-Allows an HTML5 app to be stored locally for off-line operation, improved speed and reduced server load.
-Application cache data is stored in the '/data/data/com.symbol.enterprisebrowser/app_webview/Application Cache/Cache
+Allows an HTML5 app to be stored locally for off-line operation, improved speed and reduced server load. **Note: This is unrelated to the web cache feature**.
+Disabled by default.

-' on the device. **Note: This is unrelated to the web cache feature**.
+Application cache data is stored on the device in:<br> `/data/data/com.symbol.enterprisebrowser/app_webview/Application Cache/Cache`<br>

 **Possible Values**:

-* 0 - Do not cache
+* **0 - Do not cache (default)**
 * 1 - Cache HTML5 apps

 #### Example